Dr. Michael Ahland

 BS in Education (English), University of Missouri-Columbia, 1992

 MA in Linguistics, University of Texas-Arlington, 2004

 PhD in Linguistics, University of Oregon, 2012

-My primary research interests include syntax (from historical, functional, and typological perspectives), African tonal systems, historical-comparative linguistics, and the syntax-phonology interface.
-My research is generally carried out in the context of describing and documenting endangered languages (with particular focus on the Afroasiatic languages of Ethiopia).
+My primary research interests include syntax (from historical, functional, and typological perspectives), African tonal systems, historical-comparative linguistics, the evolution of grammar, and the relationship between discourse and grammar.
+My research is generally carried out in the context of describing and documenting endangered languages with a particular focus on the Mao (Afroasiatic-Omotic) languages of Ethiopia and the Pahka’anil (Uto-Aztecan) language of California.
 I am also interested in fieldwork methodologies and in collaborative, community-based approaches to fieldwork.
-Currently, I am working on the Pahka’anil (Uto-Aztecan) language (also known as Tübatulabal).
-This research explores discourse and grammatical patterns in older texts from the early 20th century and is part of a larger collaborative effort between the Pakanapul/Tübatulabal Tribe and CSULB Linguistics.

 LING 610: Historical Linguistics